Dispersion of activity at an active-passive nematic interface: Dispersion of the activity

-In Fig.~\ref{msd-zeta-fig}, we report the MSD as a function of time for different activities.
-Each curve is the average of the MSD for 20 samples with different initial configurations of the random director field.
-After a transient regime, the MSD evolves with a slope less than one in a log-log plot, for all activities, which reveals the existence of a subdiffusive regime.
-We contrast this with the result reported in Sec.~\ref{passive-sec} for a system with homogeneous activity, where the dispersion of a passive concentration field was found to be diffusive (slope one).
-We measured the slope, in the subdiffusive regime, at times between $5\times 10^5$ and $2\times10^6$, for systems with different activities and found an average value $\alpha=0.75 \pm 0.01$, also shown in the figure.

-As discussed in Sec.~\ref{flat-sec} for the flat and sharp interface, jets formed by the positive defects move from the active to the passive region promoting the dispersion of activity.
-However, the negative defects left behind form a barrier which hinders the dispersion by suppressing the motion of new jets, through annihilation.
-This mechanism is still at play in the systems with inhomogeneous activity profiles and is responsible for the subdiffusive regime.
+As discussed in Sec.~\ref{flat-sec} for the flat and sharp interface, jets formed by the positive defects move from the active to the passive regions promoting the dispersion of the scalar concentration of activity field.
+However, the negative defects left behind form a barrier which hinders its dispersion by suppressing the motion of new jets, through annihilation of the defects.
+This mechanism is still at play in systems with initial inhomogeneous scalar fields and it is responsible for the subdiffusive regime.

-Beyond the inhomogeneous activity profiles there is another difference from the systems considered in Sec.~\ref{flat-sec}, namely the directors in the initial configuration are taken to be random and form domains with sizes of the order of $50 \Delta x$ as a result of nematic ordering in the passive region (see Fig.~\ref{screenshots-fig}).
-Note that the size of these domains is much larger than the nematic correlation length or indeed any other physical length in the system (except of course the simulation domain size itself).
-Thus, it is not surprising that this structure of the passive region has little or no effect on the dynamics of the dispersion of activity, in particular as the size of the ordered domains is much larger than the width of the jets ($\sim \ell_N = 0.95$).
-We find that the jets still move in the direction of the activity gradient as in Sec.~\ref{flat-sec}, where the initial condition of the directors was homogeneous.
-The dynamics of the motile positive defects is affected only when they meet and annihilate with a negative defect in the passive nematic region, which due to the separation of scales hardly affects the results.
+Beyond the initial Gaussian concentration field there is another difference from the systems considered in Sec.~\ref{flat-sec}, namely the initial configuration of the directors is random and as a result domains with sizes of the order of $50 \Delta x$ are formed in the passive nematic region (see Fig.~\ref{screenshots-fig}).
+Note that the size of these ordered domains is much larger than the nematic correlation length or indeed any other physical length in the system (except of course the size of the simulation box).
+Thus, it is not surprising that the domain structure of this passive nematic region has little or no effect on the dynamics of the dispersion of the activity field.
+In particular, we note that the size of the ordered domains is much larger than the width of the jets ($\sim \ell_N = 0.95$).
+We find that the jets still move in the direction of the concentration gradient as in Sec.~\ref{flat-sec}, where the initial condition of the directors was uniform.
+The dynamics of the motile positive defects is affected when they meet and annihilate with a negative defect in the passive nematic region, and this is not affected by the domain size as it is much larger than the other relevant length scales.